JPC SYSTEMIC PATHOLOGY

 HISTORY: Severe weight loss, anorexia, and photophobia.
 Diet included grain, lucerne hay, and grazed reclaimed land.
 Was in very poor body condition, icteric, and had crusty excoriations around the eyes and muzzle.
 Gross lesions included a mild accentuation of the lobular pattern of the liver and gallbladder distention.

-HISTOPATHOLOGIC DESCRIPTION: Liver: Hepatocytes are diffusely enlarged up to 100 um in diameter (megalocytosis) and compress adjacent sinusoids.
+HISTOPATHOLOGIC DESCRIPTION: Liver: Hepatocytes are diffusely enlarged up to 100 µm in diameter (megalocytosis) and compress adjacent sinusoids.
 Hepatocytes often contain abundant pale, lacy, finely vacuolated cytoplasm (glycogen-type degeneration) or few discrete, clear vacuoles that peripheralize the nucleus (lipid-type degeneration).
-Hepatocytes have large, vesiculate nuclei up to 30 um in diameter with 1-3 prominent nucleoli, and hepatocytes are frequently multinucleated.
-Rarely, there are randomly distributed foci of lytic necrosis characterized by individualized or lost hepatocytes with replacement by cellular and karyorrhectic debris admixed with few lymphocytes, macrophages, neutrophils, hemorrhage, fibrin, and edema.
+Hepatocytes have large, vesiculate nuclei up to 30 µm in diameter with 1-3 prominent nucleoli, and hepatocytes are frequently multinucleated.
+Rarely, there are randomly distributed foci of lytic necrosis characterized by individualized necrotic or lost hepatocytes with replacement by cellular and karyorrhectic debris admixed with few lymphocytes, macrophages, neutrophils, hemorrhage, fibrin, and edema.
 Periportal connective tissue is expanded by numerous variably mature small duct profiles (ductular reaction).

-MORPHOLOGIC DIAGNOSIS: Liver: Hepatocellular degeneration, diffuse, moderate, with megalocytosis, ductular reaction, and rare hepatocellular necrosis, Shorthorn, bovine.
+MORPHOLOGIC DIAGNOSIS: Liver: Hepatocellular degeneration, chronic, diffuse, moderate, with megalocytosis, ductular reaction, and rare hepatocellular necrosis, Shorthorn, bovine.

 ETIOLOGIC DIAGNOSIS: Lantana hepatotoxicosis